 SEO success is often considered a difficult thing to track, but it shouldn’t be.
 There are certain metrics and SEO KPIs (Key Performance Indicators) that nearly every site should be tracking to gauge the success of your SEO efforts.
-Here are the top 8 SEO metrics we think every site should be tracking:
+Here are the top 8 SEO metrics we think every digital marketer and agency should be tracking:

 - Leads &/Or Sales

 - Backlinks/Referring Domains

 - Pages Per Session

 Let’s break down each of these KPIs.
 By the end of this post, you will know exactly what each of these are, why they matter, and how to track them.
 Before we get started though, make sure you have Google Analytics set up on your site, or many of these metrics will be unavailable.